3232-NOC

 • A three-year diploma in traditional Chinese medicine, majoring in herbology

-• Some university undergraduate studies in liberal arts and science
+• Some university undergraduate studies in science

 • Clinical training under the supervision of a registered traditional Chinese medicine herbalist or traditional Chinese medicine practitioner